willowsierra/PyAPT/README.md

 # Documentation for PyAPT

+**Disclaimer**: This has been done in ~3 hours so be indulgent if you encounter any bugs or problems with these scripts :).
+It's really the v0.0 of the python version of APT.
+But I thought it was nice to start with something really simple and we can then add functionnalities!

 Imagine you want to do a qsub job which will launch the following commands on a node from the all.q or the titan.q:

 ```